 Signs And Symptoms Of Diastasis Recti During/After Pregnancy

 The most common signs and symptoms of diastasis recti include:

-- A bulge in your stomach
+- A bulge in the midline of your abdomen

 - Physical discomfort in the abdomen